ekisalar/HexagonalArchitectureEventSourcing/README.md

 - BlogManager.Adapter.EventStore.Tests
 - BlogManager.Tests.Shared

-The API project serves as the driver side of the application, while the PostgreSQL and Logger projects function as the driven sides.
+The API project serves as the driver side of the application, while the PostgreSQL, EventStore and Logger projects function as the driven sides.

 #### Key Features:
 - In line with Hexagonal Architecture, the Core project is framework-agnostic and fully independent.